 DAY 1

-Whitefish Mountain Resort is a full-service ski resort with a range of amenities, including dining, shopping and lodging, so you can choose to stay mountainside.
-Each year the resort receives more than 300 inches of snow on its 3,000+ acres of skiable terrain.
-To take full advantage of the mountain, connect with a Ski Ambassador who will give you a free tour to orient you to the ski area.
-Chair 1 takes you up 7,000 feet to the summit, which has breathtaking views of Glacier National Park and the Flathead Valley, plus ski trails in every direction.
+Whitefish Mountain Resort is a full-service destination with dining, shopping and lodging on-site.
+The resort averages more than 300 inches of snowfall annually across 3,000+ acres of skiable terrain.
+If it’s your first visit, connect with a Ski Ambassador for a complimentary orientation tour.
+Chair 1 takes you to the summit at nearly 7,000 feet, where wide-open views of Glacier National Park and the Flathead Valley stretch in all directions.

 DAY 2